emhastings/emhastings.github.io/README.md

   * Celebration of Scholarship
   * Math colloquium
 * Research section on e-textiles
-* Karlgaard award on cv page
-* SK Day on cv page
-* Children's museum on cv page
-* WEbsite editor on cv page
-* Madison article on press page
-* home page courses
 * revamp CV doc to be more accessible? (headings, etc)
+* MICS attendance
-* ai article on press page
+* new faculty orientation/workshops on courses page
+* Update LinkedIn